 Virtual reality training in manufacturing

-Manufacturers the world over are striving to adopt virtual reality training so that their employees can bolster their situational awareness as well as their knowledge of core safety protocols.
-Plus, it substantially minimizes training time and the number of safety incidents.
+Manufacturers worldwide are adopting virtual reality training to improve their employees’ situational awareness and knowledge of core safety protocols.
+This innovative approach significantly reduces training time and safety incidents.

-New Holland Agriculture, a global full-line agricultural machinery manufacturer, decided to go the extra mile.
-It created its own knowledge center equipped with a virtual reality space to train its operators and provide a safe learning environment, both for newcomers and experienced staff.
+Similarly, New Holland Agriculture, a leading agricultural machinery manufacturer, has established its own knowledge center with a virtual reality space.
+This facility aims to train both new and experienced operators, providing a comprehensive and safe learning environment.

 Virtual reality training in construction